gabriellegao/data-engineering-zoomcamp/06_stream_processing/README.md

 - Acks 1: Leader node acknolwdge write before sending data to followers.
 - Acks All: Leader node and follower nodes acknowledge write.

-## Pre-requisite for Standalone Spark Cluster on Docker
+## Pre-requisite for Creating Standalone Spark Cluster and Kafka Clusteron Docker
 ### Environments
 To setup the Apache Spark in standalone mode using Docker, the following software stacks are required:
 - Python 3.7 with PySpark 3.0.0